The Ultimate Guide To Men’s Dress Shoes

 They typically have a lightweight construction and thin soles, making them a great option for people who want to add some flair to their business suits or separates combinations.

-The loafer is a versatile slip-on shoe that comes in many guises today, from slipper-like Belgian loafers to chunky fashion-forward contemporary styles.
+The loafer is a versatile slip-on shoe that comes in many guises today, from luxurious Belgian loafers to chunky fashion-forward contemporary styles.

 They originated in Norway, where they are purported to have been worn by fishermen when back on shore, and gained popularity in the United States during the mid-20th century thanks G.H.
 Bass, which famously marketed them as ‘Weejuns’.